INL/BlackLab/PLAN.md

 ## Integrate with Solr (standalone)

+- [ ] Refactor BlackLab Server to isolate executing the requests from gathering parameters and sending the response.
+Essentially, each operation would get a request class (containing all required parameters, checked, converted and ready for BlackLab to use) and results class (containing the requested hits window, docinfos, and an object for the running count).
+We can reuse these classes and the methods that perform the actual operations when we implement them in Solr.
+They can also form the basis for API v2 in BlackLab Server itself.
 - [ ] Study how Mtas integrates with Solr
 - [ ] Add a request handler that can perform a simple BlackLab request (e.g. group hits)
 - [ ] Add other operations to the request handler (find hits, docs, snippet, metadata, highlighted doc contents, etc.)